M-183 (Michigan highway): History

 Fayette State Park encompasses an historical iron smelting town site from the 1800s.
-Now a ghost town, the Jackson Iron Company operations lasted here from 1867–1891.
+Now a ghost town, the Jackson Iron Company operations lasted here from 1867 to 1891.
 The town was used as a location to produce charcoal iron, a purified form of the iron ore mined in the UP.
 After the furnaces shut down, the town operated as a resort community until the park was created.
 The Michigan Conservation Department created the park in 1959 after it traded land to obtain the 90 acre from the Escanaba Paper Company and the 71 acre from Cleveland-Cliffs Iron Company.
 The Delta County Commission had been requesting state assistance for improving the road since 1975.
 In February 1985, MDOT took control of the road from the county road commission and designated it M-183.
 The number was chosen to reflect the CR 483 designation it once bore.
 After the transfer, the state resurfaced the road as part of a program of improvements to benefit park visitors.